Majevica front (1992–1995): 1994

+Attack on Stolice

 In April Bosnian Forces attacked the Bosnian Serb army on may 11.
 The 2nd Corps would carry out repeated attacks on Mt.
 Majevica and on Banjbrdo.
 The 206th Mesic Brigade would see the intense fighting.
 The Bosnian Serb army shelled Bosnian towns and villages and began a counterattack.
 Bosnian forces shelled the Radio stolice, dismantling Serbian communications and TV temporarily, but failed to capture the radio tower.
 The Bosnian offensive had been halted to temporarily regroup and reinforce their troops.
 The Bosnian assault continued on May 27 attacking their previous objectives, a Bosnian Serb unit counterattacked and pushed Bosnian forces several kilometers south.

 The June cease-fire saw the Bosnian Serbs drive the government gains in Majevica.